M3005000

 1 Academic English Writing for University Coursework

-Exercises will include a variety of writing forms and formats applicable to both academic and general situations.
-Students
+a variety of formats, applicable to both academic and general contexts.
+Participating students are expected to engage actively

-This course is designed to prepare students for academic writing that includes writing concise paragraphs and essays of different
+This course is designed to prepare students for academic writing by developing their ability to write concise paragraphs and

-genres such as descriptions, procedures, compare and contrast, and cause and effect.
-Students will learn to organize their
+essays across different contexts, such as descriptions, procedures, compare and contrast, and cause and effect.
+Students will

 |